redis/redis-doc/commands/client-list.md

 * `user`: the authenticated username of the client
 * `redir`: client id of current client tracking redirection
 * `resp`: client RESP protocol version.
 Added in Redis 7.0
+* `io-thread`: id of I/O thread assigned to the client.
+Added in Redis 8.0

 The client flags can be a combination of: